lydell/vim-like-key-notation/readme.md

 ======

-All errors thrown by vim-like-key-notation have an `id` property, which is a string, and a `subject` key, which is the thing that caused the error.
+All errors thrown by vim-like-key-notation have an `id` property, which is a string, and a `subject` key, which is what caused the error.
 Some errors have a `context` key as well.
 The values of these keys are strings (unless otherwise stated).

 These are the different ids: